Sealing Court Records

 HRS § 831-3.2 Expungement orders.

-(f) Any person for whom an expungement order has been entered may request in writing that the court seal or otherwise remove all judiciary files and other information pertaining to the applicable arrest or case from the judiciary’s publicly accessible electronic databases.
+(f) Any person for whom an expungement order has been entered may request in writing that the court seal or otherwise remove all judiciary files and other information pertaining to the applicable arrest or case from the judiciary’s publicly accessible databases.
 The court shall make good faith diligent efforts to seal or otherwise remove the applicable files and information within a reasonable time.

 The court does not charge a fee to seal your expunged court records.